ccbogel/QualCoder/README.md

 Install  [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.

 The 2.8 Release contains an exe file (created on Windows 10, 64 bit).Double-click to run.
-This doe swork on older Windows versions (e.g. Win 7).
+This does work on older Windows versions (e.g. Win 7).

 **Alternatively:**